e99 Online Shopping Mall

 Product Description

-This study covers the latent demand outlook for martial arts television programming across the prefectures and cities of Japan.
-Latent demand (in millions of U.S. dollars), or potential industry earnings (P.I.E.) estimates are given across some 1,000 cities in Japan.
-For each city in question, the percent share the city is of it’s prefecture and of Japan is reported.
+This study covers the latent demand outlook for martial arts television programming across the states and cities of the United States.
+Latent demand (in millions of U.S. dollars), or potential industry earnings (P.I.E.) estimates are given across some 5,500 cities in the United States.
+For each city in question, the percent share the city is of it’s state and of the United States is reported.
 These comparative benchmarks allow the reader to quickly gauge a city vis-à-vis others.
 This statistical approach can prove very useful to distribution and/or sales force strategies.
-Using econometric models which project fundamental economic dynamics within each prefecture and city, latent demand estimates are created for martial arts television programming.
+Using econometric models which project fundamental economic dynamics within each state and city, latent demand estimates are created for martial arts television programming.
 This report does not discuss the specific players in the market serving the latent demand, nor specific details at the product level.
 The study also does not consider short-term cyclicalities that might affect realized sales.
 The study, therefore, is strategic in nature, taking an aggregate and long-run view, irrespective of the players or products involved. ...
 Read more

 by Philip M. Parker